How to Identify and Avoid Project Burnout at Work

 In fact, studies show that over two-thirds of full-time workers experience burnout at least once in their careers.

-When employees suffer from burnouts, their personal lives get affected on top of their work.
+When employees suffer from burnout, their personal lives get affected on top of their work.
 Employees lose their motivation to work and it’s characterized by persistent fatigue and a lack of enthusiasm.
 That’s why It’s important to address burnouts at the onset.

 Table of contents